 We have a 10ft Trampoline which comes with the netting, and I have to say we have had no issues with it all.

-Studies by NASA scientists show that rebounding is 68% more effective than jogging, and yet requires less effort!
-You can also develop both upper and lower body strength just as effectively as weight lifting – without the strain or threat of pulled or torn muscles.
-Rebounding has been shown to outperform swimming as an all-round exercise.
-Check out our favorite homeschool PE resources too.
+Studies by NASA scientists show that bouncing on a trampoline is 68% more effective than jogging!
+But requires less effort!
+You can develop both upper and lower body strength just as effectively as you can with weight lifting!
+Without the strain or threat of pulling muscles.

 Whatever your ability level, join a local trampolining club to learn new trampolining skills, ranging from the basics of landing safely to advanced moves such as somersaults.